AutoResearch/autora/docs/theorist/bms/how_it_works.md

 One incremental unit of search in this approach involves two steps:

-I) Markov Chain Monte Carlo Sampling:
+I) Markov chain Monte Carlo Sampling:

     a) One of three mutations - Root Removal/Addition, Elementary Tree Replacement, Node Replacement - are selected for the equation tree.
     b) Choosing the operator associated with the mutation relies on how likely the operator is to turn up (encoded in the priors).